This article originally appeared in the Fall 2019 issue of Family Office Magazine.

 It is said personal information is the “new oil” for the digital age.
 If so, our home and office routers are like a gushing rig, and anyone online is a wildcatter.
-Yet, everything connected to a network is like an on-ramp for a cybercriminal.
+Yet, everything connected to a network is an on-ramp for a cybercriminal.

-On-ramps to personal networks are proliferating in the form of doorbells, IP security cameras, Alexa’s, and most all physical items in our daily environments.
+On-ramps to private networks are proliferating in the form of doorbells, IP security cameras, Alexa’s, and most all physical items in our daily environments.
 Including, as one victim found, their “smart” aquarium sensor that conveniently sends water PH and temperature and such to his iPhone but led to a $200,000 loss paid from his hacked computer.

 Network security technology has advanced measurably, even over just the last two years.
 We use software-defined networks that are managed to create a bubble of protection for homes and offices, including all the internet-connected devices of smart-homes and appliances.

 Learning to use and live with a VPN is a mandatory life-skill in the digital age and using the protection they provide is a must.
 Yes, VPNs can be pesky and cranky, but digital innovation is taking care of that too.

 Not all VPNs are equal, and using the right VPN is essential.

 Digital risk has become an existential risk.
 The potential for cyber-related harm, loss, and damages of all sorts loom continually and without reprieve.
 For many, the notion is daunting and overwhelming.

 Incorporating the "Four Fundamentals" into daily life not only changes the risk profile of the individual but advances digital critical-thinking skills faster and more effectively than “education” and “awareness” training.